matt-auckland/personal-site/index.md

 ## About this site

-I needed something simple (thinking of something fancy was taking far too long) to show my personal projects on and somewhere to post blog posts so here we are.
+Fast, accesible, and minimal, this is just a place to show my personal projects and share my thoughts.
 This site is built with {% extLink 'https://www.11ty.dev/' 'Eleventy' %}, mostly using {% extLink 'https://mozilla.github.io/nunjucks/' 'Nunjucks templates' %} and Markdown.